The Bankrate promise

 Like the Capital One Savor, Capital One recommends that SavorOne applicants have excellent credit before applying for this card.

 The bottom line

-Either way, make sure you compare both of these cards to the best credit cards on the market today.
+Either way, compare both of these cards to the best credit cards on the market today to find an ideal fit with your budget and spending habits.
 You may find other card options that let you rack up even more cash back in the categories where you spend the most.